biolink/biolink-model/docs/index.md

  * [affects uptake of](affects_uptake_of.md) - holds between two molecular entities where the action or effect of one impacts the rate of uptake of the other into of a cell, gland, or organ
     * [decreases uptake of](decreases_uptake_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of uptake of the other into of a cell, gland, or organ
     * [increases uptake of](increases_uptake_of.md) - holds between two molecular entities where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
+ * [ameliorates](ameliorates.md) - hA relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
+    * [treats](treats.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature that it is used to treat
  * [author](author.md) - an instance of one (co-)creator primarily responsible for a written work
  * [biomarker for](biomarker_for.md) - holds between a measurable molecular entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
  * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.